My AI usage policy

 I do not use AI to generate any of my content.

 I also don’t use tools like Hemingway or Grammarly at all.
-Frankly, they just aren’t as good as a great writer, notwithstanding their aspirational names.
+Frankly, they just aren’t as good as an experienced writer and editor, notwithstanding their aspirational names.

-When you get copy from me, you can rest assured it is 100% original from my mind to the page.
+When you get copy from me, you can rest assured it is 100% original, straight from my mind to the page.

 I’m not a luddite, though.
 I believe most tech tools, even AI in its still-nascent stage, have potential value.